sturadnidge/ndeploy/readme.md

 - setup your DHCP insfrastructure to serve undionly.kpxe to all pxe boot requests

 - keep your os binary serving http infrastructure somewhere else

+- make sure you create some .ipxe and .ks files in the templates directory before doing anything.
+The web UI is populated from them.

+- check out the sample files in the templates directory for some pointers